sleep and drugs

 Alcohol helps falling to sleep but keeps us in the lighter stages of sleep, from which we awaken easily.
 It diminishes the more restorative REM and deep sleep stages.

-The drugs pages have more information and online references on drug effects and strategies to deal with them.
+The drugs pages have more information and strategies to quit.